At Davos, Zelenskyy lashes out at Putin and presses allies to boost Ukraine's fight

-DAVOS, Switzerland (AP) — Ukrainian President Volodymyr Zelenskyy came out swinging Tuesday against Russian leader Vladimir Putin at the World Economic Forum's annual meeting in Davos and even had a harsh tone for his allies as war fatigue grows, pressing political and corporate leaders to enforce sanctions, help rebuild his country and advance the peace process.
+DAVOS, Switzerland (AP) — Ukrainian President Volodymyr Zelenskyy came out swinging Tuesday against Russian leader Vladimir Putin at the World Economic Forum's annual meeting in Davos, while urging political and business leaders facing war fatigue in the West to enforce sanctions, help rebuild his country and advance the peace process.

-Zelenskyy is trying to keep his country's long and largely stalemated defense against Russia on the minds of political leaders, as Israel's war with Hamas, which passed the 100-day mark this week, has siphoned off much of the world's attention and sparked concerns about a wider conflict in the Middle East.
+Zelenskyy is trying to keep his country's long and largely stalemated defense against Russia on the minds of political leaders, as Israel's war with Hamas, which passed the 100-day mark this week, siphons off much of the world's attention and has sparked concerns about a wider conflict in the Middle East.

+He sought to center Ukraine as a pillar in defense of democracies.

-“Anyone thinks this is only about us, this is only about Ukraine, they are fundamentally mistaken,” he said in a speech at the Swiss ski resort.
+“Anyone thinks this is only about us, this is only about Ukraine, they are fundamentally mistaken,” Zelenskyy said in a speech at the Swiss ski resort.

 “After Feb.
 24th, nothing harmed our coalition more than this concept.
 Every ‘Don’t escalate’ to us, sounded like ‘You will prevail’ to Putin," Zelenskyy said.